yingyingww/Chopstick-game/README.md

 * Cannot attack another personÕs zero, and cannot attack with a hand of zero.
 * It is possible for one to get their own two hands out of the game through reckless switching

+## Library:
+graphics.py: This is open-source software released under the terms of the GPL (http://www.gnu.org/licenses/gpl.html).

 ## Author:
 * **Yingying Wang**